AniketRana/Restaurant-Web-App/README.md

 # Restaurant-Web-App
-This is the responsive application where I utilize the html5 and css3 with media query for all 3 devices (web/tablet/mobile view))
+This is the responsive restaurant application where I used the html5 and css3 with media query for all 3 devices (web/tablet/mobile view))

 Home Page